Skip to content

 Class invitations will be sent to individuals once their caesarean section date has been booked.

-This class is available for women who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
+This class is available for women who are experiencing PPGP during their pregnancy.
 This class runs at the Royal Alexandra Hospital on Monday afternoon at 1.00pm.
-If you think you are suffering from Pelvic Girdle Pain, please complete the following self-referral form.
+If you think you would benefit from this class please complete the following self-referral form.

 Information about how to manage PGP is available here.